mine-x/ctf-writeups/2025-target-cyber-defense-challenge/not-so-simple_mail_protocol/README.md

 Searching for this IP did turn up results - both the provided ransom email and another email sent one day prior.
 ![opensearch result](<opensearch dashboard.png>)

-The Subject and Path match what we are looking for.
-The email address of the first extortion email is:
+The Subject indicates this email is indeed part of this incident.
+The email address is:
 ```
 tharris456@tgwnaagm.co
 ```